0xKourama/Elbanna-NP-Notes/work/privs.md

 6. Remove computer from docking station
 7. Shut down the system

+# Server Operators
+1. Allow log on locally
+2. Back up files and directories
+3. Change the system time
+4. Change the time zone
+5. Force shutdown from a remote system
+6. Restore files and directories SeRestorePrivilege
+7. Shut down the system

 # Remote Desktop Users
 1. Allow log on through Terminal Services